cjswosunwoo/Sunwoo.github.io/_posts/About_SGRT.md

 * Augmented reality
    * Creates virtual objects to provide additional perceptual information,
-   * intersection between the treatment bean and reference patient surface could be calculated and virtually projected
+   * intersection between the treatment beam and reference patient surface could be calculated and virtually projected
    * internal informationsuch as the contours of target volume or critical structures could be projected
 * Adapted radiotherapy(ART)
   * SGRT can re-contour, re-optimize, re-evaluate and check quality without additional imaging dose due to additional degrees of freedom compared to other systems
 ### Decision support
-SGRT can be used to
+SGRT can be used to:
 * calculate population-based margins for anatomical sites in which the surface is an adequate surrogate for the target(i.e., breast or brain)
 * calculate margines necessary to account for respiratory related motion and unexpected changes throughout the couse of treatment
 As SGRT benefits for predicting anatomical changes affecting the surface, it's more promising for tumors close to the surface such as breast cancer and lymphoma